barryclark/jekyll-now/_posts/2015-02-21-Manjaro-XFCE-0.9.0-dev-XFCE-412.md

 * The xfce4-settings area has improved display settings with the ability to clone displays via the GUI and other basic monitor management options.
 There's also now mouse settings as part of xfce4-settings.
 * The xfwm4 window manager has smart placement optimizations for determining the best area to place a new window where it's least covered on the screen.
 Xfwm4 also now supports alinging windows next to each other rather than using random gaps.

-kind regards

-Philip Müller
-Manjaro Development Team
+Kind regards, The Manjaro Team.

 ----